Canadian man living in California wrongfully registered to vote

 "I got this little post card thing," Randall Marquis, who lives in Newport Beach, told ABC10.
 "I thought, 'That's the stupidest thing I ever heard.'
 I threw it out."

-Then Marquis remembered an audit from the DMV that found 23,000 people had been wrongfully registered to vote.
+Then Marquis remembered an audit of the DMV found 23,000 people had been wrongfully registered to vote.
 The DMV said it was an administrative processing error and that safeguards had been taken to resolve the issue.

 "I thought, 'Well, obviously they didn't,'" Marquis said.